aspose-tasks/Aspose-Task-Reference-Tutorials/content/english/net/view-wbs-code-configuration/view-columns/_index.md

 In the realm of project management, Aspose.Tasks for .NET stands out as a powerful toolkit for handling Microsoft Project files.
 One of the essential aspects of project visualization is managing view columns efficiently.
 In this tutorial, we'll explore how to handle MS Project view columns using Aspose.Tasks, empowering you to customize and optimize your project views.
 ## Prerequisites
 Before diving into the tutorial, ensure you have the following prerequisites in place:
-1. Aspose.Tasks for .NET Library: Download and install the library from the [official Aspose.Tasks for .NET documentation](https://reference.aspose.com/tasks/net/).
+1. Aspose.Tasks for .NET Library: Download and install the library from the [Aspose.Tasks for .NET documentation](https://reference.aspose.com/tasks/net/).
 2. Microsoft Project File: Prepare a Microsoft Project file (MPP) that you will use for this tutorial.
 3. Development Environment: Set up your .NET development environment with Visual Studio or any other preferred IDE.
 ## Import Namespaces